emostov/covid415/README.md

 ---

 ## Code Snipets
- __N.B__ significant changes have been made to the codebase, which some of these code snippets do not reflect.
+ __N.B.__ Significant changes have been made to the codebase since this README was written and some of these code snippets do not reflect those changes.

 ### Backend Google Maps API Geocoding